facebook/react-native-website/docs/signed-apk-android.md

 MYAPP_RELEASE_KEY_PASSWORD=*****
 ```

-These are going to be global gradle variables, which we can later use in our gradle config to sign our app.
+These are going to be global Gradle variables, which we can later use in our Gradle config to sign our app.

 > **Note about saving the keystore:**